What is chronic hepatitis?

 Is it okay to drink alcohol?

-No. Alcohol can damage your liver, and make the problems caused by hepatitis worse.
+No. Alcohol can damage your liver and make the problems caused by hepatitis worse.
 To be safe, do not drink alcohol.
+If you would like support to help you limit or avoid alcohol, talk to your health care provider or call 8-1-1 for more information.

 What about physical activity?